Corporate GovernanceCorporate Governance

 (2) Basic Approach and Basic Policy on Corporate Governance

-For the basic approach to Corporate Governance, see "I. Basic Approach to Corporate Governance and Capital Structure in this Report.
+For the basic view on Corporate Governance, please refer to "I. Basic Approach to Corporate Governance, Capital Structure, Corporate Attributes, and Other Basic Information 1.
+Basic Concept" in this report.

 (3) Policies and procedures for the Board of Directors to determine the remuneration of senior management and directors